websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ![DXP cluster nodes.](./example-creating-a-simple-dxp-cluster/images/02.png)

-Each node's container ID and port (`Node: [id]:[port]`) show at the bottom of each page.
+Each node's container ID and port (`Node: [id]:[port]`) appear at the bottom of each page.
 The `LIFERAY_WEB_PERIOD_SERVER_PERIOD_DISPLAY_PERIOD_NODE=true` environment setting enabled this display feature.
 You can find a container's ID using the [`docker container ls`](https://docs.docker.com/engine/reference/commandline/container_ls/) command.

 ### Index the Content into the Search Engine

-Initiate indexing DXP content into the search engine:
+Initiate indexing DXP content:

 1. Navigating to *Control Panel &rarr; Configuration &rarr; Search*.

-1. In the Index Actions tab, click on these options:
+1. In the Index Actions tab, click these options:

     * *Reindex all search indexes*
     * *Reindex all spell check indexes*

-Content is indexing into the search engine.
+Content indexes into the search engine.
 Please see [Search Overview](../../../using-search/getting-started/search-overview.html) for more information.

 ## Test the DXP Cluster